Lexicon

 ORIGINAL

-The possibility that agents, institutions, and persons can coordinate reliably across incompatible frames without requiring shared belief — because verification travels with the claim.
-The medieval bill of exchange demonstrated the principle: two merchants in different cities, speaking different languages, using different calendars, praying to the same God in different rites, could execute a binding transaction without agreeing on anything except the inspectable conditions of the bill itself.
+The possibility that agents, institutions, and persons can coordinate reliably across incompatible frames without sharing beliefs — because verification travels with the claim.
+The medieval bill of exchange demonstrated the principle: two merchants in different cities, speaking different languages, using different calendars, could execute a binding transaction without agreeing on anything except the inspectable conditions of the bill itself.
 The bill did not require shared law; it required only inspectable conditions and accountable witnesses.
 The sheaf condition formalizes this insight: local data composes into global coherence if and only if it agrees on overlaps.
 Agents need not share objectives, adopt common logics, or trust one another; they need only ensure that where their domains intersect, their assertions are compatible.
-Coordination without consensus is the trilogy's overarching thesis, unifying the epistemological argument of Volume I (witnessed equivalences survive translation across incompatible contexts), the economic argument of Volume II (agents coordinate through settlement rather than shared intention), and the political argument of Volume III (the Protocol Republic does not require citizens to share values, only to produce and accept receipts).
-The claim is structural: coherence does not require consensus; it requires only that claims carry their evidence and witnesses carry their stakes.
+Coherence does not require consensus.
+It requires only that claims carry their evidence and witnesses carry their stakes.

 Cover and Restriction (A12)